 Goals

-Within the Association and within the communities served by libraries, there is increased understanding of the effects of historical exclusion and commitment to ameliorating present marginalization and underrepresentation.
+Commit to ameliorating marginalization and underrepresentation within the Association and the communities served by libraries through increased understanding of the effects of historical exclusion.

-ALA and its allies continue to build a diverse and inclusive profession
+Expand the work of ALA and its allies in building a diverse and inclusive profession

 Provide context and understanding of the concepts of equity, diversity, and inclusion and recognize their intersectional and complex nature.